potatoeggy/eifueo/docs/snc4mz.md

 !!! warning
     The free radical is on the carbon atom, not the hydrogen atoms, so the marker goes at the beginning.

-### Alkene/yne reactions
+### Alkene/yne addition reactions

+!!! definition
+    - A **carbocation** is a compound with a $\ce{C+}$ atom.
+    - The **primary** and **secondary** carbocations are carbocations bonded to one and two other carbon atoms, respectively.

 The presence of double/triple bonds make alkenes and alkynes more reactive and also allow the **addition** of species as pi bonds are easier to break.

-#### Addition halogenation
+Addition always takes precedence over substitution when possible.

 These **spontaneous** reactions break the double/triple bond down a level and slot themselves in (i.e., alkynes form alkenes, alkenes form alkanes).